Galactica-corp/galactica-monorepo/packages/snap/README.md

 ## Installation

 1. Install the Metamask Flask browser extension (Development version of Metamask): https://metamask.io/flask/
+2. Import the wallets you are going to use in Metamask.
-2. Go to any website that provides Galactica services, such as [passport.galactica.com](https://passport.galactica.com).
+3. Go to any website that provides Galactica services, such as [passport.galactica.com](https://passport.galactica.com).
 TODO: confirm URL
-3. Connect to Metamask.
+4. Connect to Metamask.
 This will check that you have the current Galactica Snap installed.
 It is identified with the name of this package on NPM [npm:@galactica-corp/snap](https://www.npmjs.com/package/@galactica-corp/snap).
-4. If the Galactica Snap needs to be (re-)installed, Metamask will ask you to accept the permissions used by the Snap, similar to how app permissions work on Android and iOS.
+5. If the Galactica Snap needs to be (re-)installed, Metamask will ask you to accept the permissions used by the Snap, similar to how app permissions work on Android and iOS.
+6. If it was not done by the website automatically, add the Galactica Network in Metamask with the following parameters: TODO

 ## Getting started
 ### As a user